-In the event that your rabbit passes away and you want a tribute for them, keep the bunny in your house.
+If your rabbit passes away and you want a tribute for them, keep the bunny in your house.
 Consider memorializing your pet in a pet cemetery rather than having them put to rest.

 You’ll have to take your rabbit to an animal crematorium to complete the procedure.
 Once you’ve arrived, you’ll be able to discuss your choices with the staff.
-You may choose to buy an urn for their ashes, or create an online memorial for them.
+You may choose to buy an urn for their ashes or create an online memorial for them.

 However, although the second option is less expensive, the first gives you a tangible reminder of your rabbit.